 A tool like Server & Application Monitor can help you to flag domain controller issues, replication failure, and user account lockouts.
 You don’t necessarily have to pay extra money to monitor your directory service either.
 Paessler PRTG has its own free Active Directory monitor which can flag replication errors and monitor your services for any problematic activity.

 Of all the complications that come with deploying a directory service, it can be tempting to overlook the monitoring phase.
 However, this is a mistake as a directory service is just like any other active service on your network; it needs to be maintained.
 While you can do this manually to some extent even the most skilled administrator can’t keep up with every little change.

 SolarWinds Server & Application Monitor is one of the most widely used tools for directory service monitoring.
 One of the reasons why its so widely used is its excellent support for Active Directory.
 Active Directory management is an area where SolarWinds Server and Application Monitor performs extremely well.
 For instance, you can monitor the active directory, physical and virtual environments from one location.

 With regards to Active Directory itself, SolarWinds Server and Application Monitor can also be used to monitor the domain controller for failed login attempts, performance issues, and audit policy changes.
 You can also view password change attempts, reset attempts and deleted user accounts as well.
 SolarWinds Server & Application Monitor is available for download on a 30-day free trial.

-Paessler PRTG Network Monitor is another platform that enterprises often use for active directory monitroing.
-This program even has its own Active Directory Monitor that is designed to recognise replication errors, logged out users and group membership.
+Paessler PRTG Network Monitor is another platform that enterprises often use for active directory monitoring.
+This program even has its own Active Directory Monitor that is designed to recognize replication errors, logged out users and group membership.
 The PRTG Active Directory Replication Errors Sensor has the ability to monitor multiple domain controllers and produce an alarm if any problematic activity occurs.